 - Any other life insurance that is in force (as well as the amount of that coverage)

-Due to having diabetes, it is likely that the life insurance underwriters will also need to know more in-depth information regarding your overall health, as well as more details about your condition and any medications that you take for the management or control of that condition.
+Due to having diabetes, the life insurance underwriters will also need to know more in-depth information regarding your overall health and more details about your condition and any medications you take to manage or control the condition.

-Therefore, you may also be asked some condition-specific questions such as some or all of the following:
+Therefore, you may receive some condition-specific questions such as some or all of the following:

 - Date of initial diagnosis